Skip to main content

 Active

 All underlying markets are open and trading.
-NAV is computed at each window using live midpoint prices from the Polymarket order book.
-Investors can mint and redeem shares at each NAV window (subject to capacity and risk limits).
+NAV is computed at each window using live midpoint prices from the underlying prediction market order book, and the index level is published on the regular cadence.

 2